 The program is chaired by Dr. Patricia Allen who joined Marylhurst in summer 2012 after 28 years at the University of California, Santa Cruz.
-In addition to Dr. Allen, two faculty members will teach a majority of the required courses.
-Sean Gillon will be joining the program as faculty in fall 2013.
+Dr. Sean Gillon joined us in Fall 2013 from the University of Wisconsin-Madison, where he was a postdoctorate researcher.
 Electives will be taught by other Marylhurst faculty as well as adjunct faculty.
-Courses will include guest lectures by experts in the multiple domains of food systems and society.

 Required courses will be taken in the Department of Food Systems and Society.
 Electives may be taken through the FSS department or other departments with permission of your academic adviser and as long as they are online.

 Courses will be seminar-style with about 12-15 students.
 This small class sizes enables effective discussions and interactions.
 You will become part of a close knit learning and research community focused on social change in the food system.

-Each student will develop and produce a publication- or presentation-quality body of self-directed and original material.
+Each student will develop and produce a publication- or presentation-quality thesis that contributes to the field of food systems and society.
 Students will engage with a subject or topic meaningful to them and relevant to social change in the food system.
 Topics will be developed in consultation with and approved by a faculty adviser.
-While the types of final projects will vary, each student will interact with all the elements of a research process including literature review, theory, research methods, analysis and evaluation.
+Each student's thesis/presentation will incorporate all the elements of the research process, including literature review, theory, research methods, analysis and evaluation.